Milan Metro: History

 The first section of the third line (yellow), with 5 stations, was opened on 3 May 1990 after almost 9 years of construction works.
 The line opened just before the World Cup.
 The other 9 stations on Line 3 opened to the southeast in 1991, and northwest to Maciachini Station in 2004.

 In March 2005, the Line 2 Abbiategrasso station (south branch from Famagosta) and the Line 1 Rho Fiera station opened.
-The intermediate station of Pero opened in December 2005.
-A north extension of Line 3 to Comasina (4 stations) and a new south branch on the Line 2 to Assago (2 stations) opened in early 2011.
+The intermediate station of Pero, on line 1, opened in December 2005.
+A north extension of Line 3 to Comasina (4 stations) and a new south branch on Line 2 to Assago (2 stations) opened in early 2011.

-The first stage of the Line 5, covering the 4.1 km from Bignami to Zara opened on 10 February 2013.
+The first stage of the Line 5 (the first automated line of the network), covering the 4.1 km from Bignami to Zara, in the northern part of the municipality, opened on 10 February 2013.
 The 1.9 km second stage, from Zara to Garibaldi FS, opened on 1 March 2014.
-The 7 km third stage, from Garibaldi FS to San Siro Stadio opened on 29 April 2015, with some intermediate stations not in service at that time; as of November 2015, all the stations have been opened.
+The 7 km third stage, from Garibaldi FS to San Siro Stadio, in the west of the city, opened on 29 April 2015, with some intermediate stations not in service at that time; as of November 2015, all the stations have been opened.

-The metro replaced several interurban tramroutes of the original Società Trazione Elettrica Lombarda (STEL) tramlines, in particular the Line 2 to Gessate.
+The metro replaced several interurban tram routes of the original Società Trazione Elettrica Lombarda (STEL) tramlines, in particular the Line 2 to Gessate.

+In November 2022, the first six stations of the automated line 4 were opened, from Linate airport to Dateo; it was the first metro line to be inaugurated without any connection to the rest of the system, instead relying on a connection to the suburban railway network at Dateo railway station; the line was extended in 2023 to San Babila, linking it to line 1, and in 2024 to San Crisforo FS, another railway station, in the city west.